rtulke/rweb/README.md

 ### config.yaml

-The script is structured in such a way that it always searches for the configuration in the user directory under ~/.rweb/config.yaml first, thus ensuring that only this file is loaded if it exists there.
-If the file does not exist in the user directory under ~/.rweb./config.yaml, it checks whether there is a directory + the configuration file .rweb/config.yaml in the current directory, and if so, it is loaded accordingly.
+The script is structured in such a way that it always searches for the configuration in the user directory under `~/.rweb/config.yaml` first, thus ensuring that only this file is loaded if it exists there.
+If the file does not exist in the user directory under `~/.rweb./config.yaml`, it checks whether there is a directory + the configuration file .rweb/config.yaml in the current directory, and if so, it is loaded accordingly.
 This has the advantage that you can now store a separate configuration for each directory.
-With the parameter -c the configuration can also be loaded from another directory, e.g. -c /etc/rweb/config.yaml or -c myserver1.yaml
+With the parameter -c the configuration can also be loaded from another directory, e.g. `-c /etc/rweb/config.yaml` or `-c myserver1.yaml`

 If no config.yaml file is found, the web server falls back to FALLBACK variables in the script.
 Unless you use the parameters corresponding to -L LISTEN, -p path, -P port, -i allowed_ips, -D dir, -S static_dir.